-Now, let me ask you a question: what would you do if you walked into church and saw God on a throne surrounded by crazy looking creatures with six wings?
-(Allow the kids to respond.)
+Now, let me ask you a question: how would you feel if you walked into church and saw God on a throne surrounded by crazy looking creatures with six wings?

-Well Isaiah did something you might not expect.
+Do you remember how Isaiah felt?
+He felt something you might not expect.
 He was sad!
-You see, when Isaiah saw God he suddenly remembered all the bad choices that he had made and all the bad choices that his people had made.
+You see, when Isaiah saw God, he suddenly remembered all the bad choices that he had made and all the bad choices that his people had made.
 And he was worried.
 Was God here to punish him?
 Would God finally say, "Enough is enough!
 You keep making bad choices, so I'm through with you!"